Kompong Cham

 The Cham are the heirs of the ancient kingdom of Champa, which arose in the 8th century along the southern coast of Vietnam.

-The situation is more complex than that, but we can currently identify three main Cham groups: the Cham proper, who arrived here in 1471; the Cham Sot, descendants of the royal family and their entourage who came to Cambodia in the 17th century; and the Cham Chvea, merchants from Java and Sumatra.
+The situation is more complex than that, but at present we can identify three main Cham groups: the Cham proper, who arrived here in 1471; the Cham Sot, descendants of the royal family and their entourage who came to Cambodia in the 17th century; and the Cham Chvea, merchants from Java and Sumatra.

-The Cham Sot represent 10% of the entire Cham population (about 30,000 people).
+The Cham Sot make up 10 percent of the entire Cham population (about 30,000 people).

 The Cham are free to practise their religion, although the Cham language is not officially used in state schools.